Querying Indexed Data

 Defining an index for artist (ascending order) and dateCompleted (ascending order) accelerates queries of the first kind.
 A query for all works by Michelangelo, for example, uses the index and returns results more quickly than if there was no index.
 The same index would also accelerate a more complex query which filters by artist and sorts the results by dateCompleted.

 However, a query of the second kind isn't accelerated by this index, since the index first orders by artist.
-To speed up a query for all paintings ordered only by dateCompleted, we can create a second index with dateCompleted as its first (or only) field.
+To speed up a query for all paintings ordered only by dateCompleted, create a second index with dateCompleted as its first (or only) field.

 Did this help?